wsrn829/FastAPI/README.md

 ### This is a brand new FastAPI CRUD application that uses a PostgreSQL database for me to practice FastAPI.

-- Being a "minimal" web-framework, FastAPI doesn't have built-in authentication, a database ORM, templating, or HTML form handling like Django.
+- Being a "minimal" web-framework, FastAPI has NO
+  - built-in authentication
+  - a database ORM
+  - templating/HTML form handling
+  like Django.
 - However, it has different features that make it very pleasant to work with and you can bolt on all those other features that Django has if you really need them.

-- routers(goes to the database): add more endpoints
+- routers: hold the endpoints
-- queries(FastAPI endpoints): write sql to interact with databases (We separate folders instead of putting all endpoints inside main.py just for good code organization)
+- queries: write sql to interact with databases

+- We separate folders instead of putting all endpoints inside main.py just for good code organization.
-Putting pydantic models in queries is an easier way.
+- Putting pydantic models in queries is an easier way.
+- FastAPI BaseModel has nothing to do with databases, it is for our Endpoints.

-### pydantic models vs Djangdo models
+### Pydantic Models vs Djangdo Models

+Similarities:

+- Both Pydantic and Django models use classes to define data structures.
+- Both can use type information to perform data validation.
+- Both can be used to define and validate complex data structures.

+Differences:

+- Django models are tied to a database and provide ORM capabilities, while Pydantic models are not tied to a database.
+- Django models are used with Django, while Pydantic models can be used with any Python code, but are often used with FastAPI.
+- Pydantic uses Python type annotations for validation, while Django uses specific field types.
+- Django models come with a built-in admin interface, while Pydantic does not.

 Pydantic Models: